Opinion | Why Trump’s endgame is to rage at Lesley Stahl

 You see, this story was supposed to be “verified” by now, or seem verified.
 Yet there are no indications that Barr will deliver, and most news organizations are treating it with great skepticism.

-Similarly, Trump had expected that Barr would produce major revelations in his “review” of the origins of the Russia investigation, which would make the bogus “Obamagate” scandal seem true, thus proving that his opponent, Biden, belonged to a criminal administration.
+Similarly, Trump had expected that Barr would produce major revelations in his “review” of the origins of the Russia investigation, which would make the bogus “Obamagate” scandal seem true, thus proving that his opponent, Joe Biden, belonged to a criminal administration.

 But Barr has let it be known that no report is forthcoming in time for the election.
-Stahl pointed out that the Obama administration didn’t spy on his campaign, which is true.
+Stahl pointed out that the Obama administration didn’t spy on Trump’s campaign, which is true.
 But this was supposed to be “verified” by now, or seem verified.

 Campaigning in a fictional universe

-Oddly, it’s almost as if Trump has assumed all along that he can’t win a reality based argument and a fair election against Biden.
-Instead he set about using the government to manufacture fictions that would define the parameters within which this campaign would unfold.
+Oddly, it’s almost as if Trump has assumed all along that he can’t win a reality-based argument and a fair election against Biden.
+Instead, he set about using the government to manufacture fictions that would define the parameters within which this campaign would unfold.

-During his recent NBC town hall, Trump grew incensed because the arguments were unfolding in reality, where the biggest domestic extremist threat is right wing in nature — which his own Department of Homeland Security has attested to.
-This wasn’t supposed to happen: Extensive government resources were devoted to manufacturing the illusion an organized leftist terror threat for him to campaign against, but that’s failed.
+During his recent NBC town hall, Trump grew incensed because the arguments were unfolding in reality, where the biggest domestic extremist threat is right-wing in nature — which his own Department of Homeland Security has attested to.
+This wasn’t supposed to happen: Extensive government resources were devoted to manufacturing the illusion of an organized leftist terror threat for him to campaign against, but that’s failed.

+Trump got impeached for subverting U.S. foreign policy to the goal of strong-arming Ukraine into announcing an investigation into alleged Biden corruption — not actually finding corruption, but merely announcing it — because again all that mattered was what could be made to seem true.

-No outcome in which Trump loses the election is legitimate, he claims.
+No outcome in which Trump loses the election is legitimate, he now claims.
 Millions of mail ballots will be coming from who knows where, Trump insists, so how can you trust the counting of them?
-This means full scale manipulation in the war over who appears to win the vote count is justified.
+This means full-scale manipulation in the war over who appears to win the vote count is justified.

-Trump got impeached for subverting U.S. foreign policy to the goal of strong-arming Ukraine into announcing an investigation into alleged Biden corruption — not actually finding corruption, but merely announcing it — because again all that mattered is what can be made to seem true.

-And to this day, the entire GOP is required to play along with the illusion that Trump mostly vanquished coronavirus through his spectacular leadership.
+And to this day, the entire GOP is required to play along with the illusion that Trump mostly vanquished the coronavirus through his spectacular leadership.
 The crowning conclusion to this was to be Trump’s success in bulldozing a vaccine through in time for his reelection.

-But that fell apart, cases are again on the rise, and Fauci is telling the American people hard truths about what lies ahead.
+But that too fell apart, cases are again on the rise and Fauci is telling the American people hard truths about what lies ahead.
 That’s exactly why Trump is raging at him, and Stahl, too, sought to burst this illusion.

 It’s doubtful that Trump will end up releasing the full footage of the Stahl interview.
 But if he does, my bet is that it will dramatically illustrate his rage at Stahl for deflating his fictional universe.
 The one that by now was supposed to seem true.